ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/api-overview.python.markdown

 After [generating](../../../client-api/data-subscriptions/consumption/api-overview#subscription-worker-generation)
 a subscription worker, the worker doesn't process any documents yet.
 Processing starts when the `run` function is called.
-The `run` function receives the client-side code as a delegate that will process the retrieved batches:
+The `run` function receives the client-side code as a function that will process the retrieved batches.
 {CODE:python subscriptionWorkerRunning@ClientApi\DataSubscriptions\DataSubscriptions.py /}

 | Parameters | | |